pyro0ownz/Keymanager/README.md

 Multi-provider API key rotation and device identity management for [OpenClaw](https://github.com/nichochar/openclaw) (2026.2.24+).

-Automates the entire setup pipeline: reads your API keys from a file, registers providers and models across all five OpenClaw config files, whitelists models, and rotates your device fingerprint for privacy — in one command.
+Automates the entire setup pipeline: reads your API keys from a file, registers providers and models across all five OpenClaw config files, whitelists models, and initializes bucket metadata for project-level rotation — in one command.

 ## What It Does